raymondji/commitstack/README.md

 ## Getting started

-Commitstack needs a personal access token in order to manage MRs on Gitlab/PRs on Github for you.
+Commitstack needs a Gitlab/Github personal access token in order to manage MRs/PRs for you.
 To set this up:
 ```
 cd ~/your/git/repo
 git stack init
 ```

 Now you're all set up!
-The CLI ships with an interactive tutorial that teaches you the basics, access it here:
+The CLI ships with an interactive tutorial that teaches you the basics, access it using:
 ```
 git stack learn
 ```